xuanwang91/xuanwang91.github.io/_teaching/2023-Spring-CS5814-Intro-DL.md

 - Xuan Wang: TBD, ([Zoom]())
 - TAs: TBD, TBD

-**Masks are required for all students attending the class**: Virginia Tech requires that masks be worn by all individuals, regardless of vaccination status, when indoors in designated public areas.
-Indoor public spaces include all lobbies, foyers, atriums, hallways, and elevators in university-owned or leased facilities accessible by the general public; academic spaces used by students for classrooms or teaching laboratories not typically open for access by the general public; and auditorium, arena, theatre, museum, concert hall, or other areas used for a performance or an exhibit of the arts or sciences; and any public meeting room.
-Library spaces and training rooms are also indoor public spaces.
+**Masks are required for all students, regardless of vaccination status, attending the class in person, according the University COVID-19 policy**.

 ## Course Description